Calebsreal/OSPF-Enterprise-Lab/README.md

 -Router-on-a-Stick configuration
 -Layer 3 switch SVIs for inter-VLAN routing
--OSPF configuration with passive interfaces -zVerification of end-to-end connectivity using ping
+-OSPF configuration with passive interfaces -Verification of end-to-end connectivity using ping

 ##Mistakes / Troubleshooting :
 While conducting this lab I ran into an issue at one point that I couldn't get 2 routers to establish OSPF adjacency.
 I reviewed my configurations and saw that the wildcard mask for a specific network was incorrect.
 After correcting the wildcard mask, OSPF connectivity was successfully established and the network functioned as intended.